tbarbette/npf/README.md

  * **graph_text**=string Add some texts under all graphs.

 ### Where to continue from here?
 Have you read [tests/README.md](tests/README.md)?
-Then, inspire yourself from the testie files in tests/click mostly, then write your own!
+Then, inspire yourself from the test script files in tests/click mostly, then write your own!

+### How to distribute your test scripts, modules and repo files?
+We welcome merge requests for generic stuffs!
+But you can keep your files in your "experimentation" folder.
+Indeed, NPF will always look for a file first in "./repo" for repo files, "./modules" for modules and "./cluster" for machines definition.